Ruckley/fibonacci-api/README.md

 The Kubernetes yaml creates a deployment for the fibonacci service with ready and live probes that mae use of the health_check route.<br>
 A horizontal pod autoscaler is also created to manage scaling for the service pods.
 As the service route is non-blocking this will not greatly improve performance but it should make it more resilient.
-The minimum replicants is set to 2 so that if one goes down there will always be another to serve requests until another is spun up.
+The minimum replicants is set to 3 so that if one goes down there will always be another to serve requests until another is spun up.
+I have set a request limit of 0.2.
+This will be overkill for most requests but as large n will require a lasrge amount of cpu resources its a good starting point.
+No CPU limit is set as I have found that setting CPU limits causes more issues than it solves.
+As threre is only a single type of node and pod in this deployment there shouldnt be resource starvation issues.

 ## Testing